-There’s been a great deal of discussion at this year's US Open about the problems that top WTA players have serving today.
-Almost as curious is the paucity of good analysis as to source of their problems.
-If all of a sudden women on tour are having problems properly serving, and all at once, it makes sense to compare the serves of women say 20 years ago, to modern players and analyze the difference.
+There’s been a great deal of discussion at this year's US Open about the problems that top WTA players have had serving.
+Almost as curious is the paucity of good analysis as to the source of their problems.
+If all of a sudden women on tour are having problems properly serving, and all at once, it makes sense to compare the serves of women say, 20 years ago, to modern players and analyze the difference.

 I am a firm believer in the philosophy that all problems in tennis are essentially technical – even the ones that appear to be mental, and nothing has made that more apparent to me than the serving issue.
-In the past, weilding unforgiving 85 square inch 15 ounce wood racquets, a player couldn't get away with bad technique on the serve - today they have oversized composites to help them hide the fact that their technique is sorely lacking.
+In the past, wielding unforgiving 85 square inch 15 ounce wood racquets, a player couldn't get away with bad technique on the serve - today they have over sized composites to help them hide the fact that their technique is sorely lacking.

 I had a soccer coach years ago who used to hammer us on technique – the way he did this was to get our fitness training in first.
 Running hills, sprints, push-ups, sit-ups, etc.; he really ran us through the wringer before we ever touched a ball.
 By the time we got around to ball work, our legs were like jelly and our lungs were on fire.
 The result: when you’re that tired, and wondering just what on your body is about to fail next, the only thing you have rely on, the only thing you have left, is your technique - it's the only thing that makes you kick straight.

 I think it’s exactly the same with tennis.